-The Haven Center, Inc. ("Haven Center") plans to contract with a qualified insurance provider to maintain general liability insurance coverage for no less than \$1,000,000 per occurrence and \$2,000,000 in aggregate annually, as well as product liability coverage for no less than \$1,000,000 per occurrence and \$2,000,000 in aggregate annually.
+The Haven Center, Inc. ("The Haven Center") will contract with an insurance provider to maintain general liability insurance coverage for no less than \$1,000,000 per occurrence and \$2,000,000 in aggregate annually and product liability coverage for no less than \$1,000,000 per occurrence and \$2,000,000 in aggregate annually.
 The policy deductible will be no higher than \$5,000 per occurrence.
-Haven Center will consider additional coverage based on availability and cost-benefit analysis.
+The Haven Center will consider additional coverage based on availability and cost-benefit analysis.

-If adequate coverage is unavailable at a reasonable rate, Haven Center will place in escrow at least \$250,000 to be expended for liabilities coverage.
-Any withdrawal from such escrow will be replenished within ten (10) business days.
-Haven Center will keep reports documenting compliance with 935 CMR 500.105(10).
+If adequate coverage is unavailable at a reasonable rate, The Haven Center will place in escrow at least \$250,000 to be expended for liabilities coverage (or such other amount approved by the Commission).
+Any withdrawal from such escrow will be replenished within 10 business days of any expenditure.
+The Haven Center will keep reports documenting compliance with 935 CMR 500.105(10): Liability Insurance Coverage or Maintenance of Escrow in a manner and form determined by the Commission pursuant to 935 CMR 500.000.